 Native to South America, this vining plant is great for hanging baskets, and looks much like a variegated philodendron with medium to bright green heart-shaped leaves and cream streaks.

 Peperomia tetraphylla, ‘Acorn Peperomia’, ‘Four-Leaved Peperomia’

-Epiphytic peperomia tetraphylla is located in portions of Asia, Africa, New Zealand, Australia, and other Pacific Ocean island regions.
-It prefers moist, semi-tropical environments overall.
+Epiphytic peperomia tetraphylla is native to Asia, Africa, New Zealand, Australia, and other Pacific Ocean island regions.
+Prefers moist, semi-tropical environments overall.
 Grows in clumps, covering tree branches or rocky outcroppings.

 Peperomia wheeleri, ‘Wheeler’s Peperomia’

 Found almost exclusively in Puerto Rico.
 Epiphytic, clinging to native rocks and humus.
 Considered endangered by the U.S. Department of the Interior, there have been steps taken to preserve specimens of Wheeler’s peperomia, both in Puerto Rico and elsewhere.
 Occasionally displayed as ornamental, but is rare outside of ideal growing conditions.

 Vining plant native to rainforests of S. America.
 Similar to prostrata with vibrant foliage colors that are bright green-yellow.
 Peperomia light needs here are low and grow best in hanging containers and terrariums.